Cosmetics production equipment: all the tools you need to set up a skincare lab.

 The brand Corning makes are real workhorses when it comes to hot plates.

-Overhead Mixers are probably going to be the most expensive tool in your lab.
+Overhead cosmetic mixers are probably going to be the most expensive piece of equipment in your lab.

 I don’t know you, but I don’t mind paying a lot for something that gives me back enormous value.
 What I hate is to waste money on stuff I don’t really need.
 This is why I've never regretted the $$$ I spent on my mixer.